 - Dollar-amount deductible.
 A flat amount you choose and will have to pay before the insurance company pays anything.

-The amount you pay for the percentage-based deductible is not the same as the cost of fixing or replacing property when you have a claim.
-For example, if your deductible is four percent and your home is insured for $100,000, you pay for the first $4,000 of damages.
+The amount you pay for the deductible is not the same as the cost of fixing or replacing your dwelling when you have a claim.
+For example, if your percentage-based deductible is 4% and your home is insured for $100,000, you pay the first $4,000 to cover damages.

 Some insurance companies offer policies with split deductibles, which means you have different deductible amounts for different types of claims.

-Make sure your replacement cost dwelling coverage is right
+Make sure your dwelling coverage is enough